 What is NIE?

-The News In Education (NIE) program is a cooperative effort between area schools, business partners and The News & Observer to promote the use of the newspaper as an educational tool - a "living textbook".
+The News in Education (NIE) program is a cooperative effort between NC schools, business partners and The News & Observer to promote the use of the newspaper as an educational tool - a "living textbook".
 Our goal is to increase literacy and citizenship and help students become successful members of our community.

 The NIE program supports K—12 grade level education in North Carolina by providing digital subscriptions of our newspaper to educators and students, free of charge.